-As a first case study, we apply \name to the publicly available data from the European Pulsar Network (EPN) database.
+As a first case study, we applied \name to the publicly available data from the European Pulsar Network (EPN) database.
 From that database, multi-frequency total-intensity profiles can be reliably and relatively homogeneously extracted.
-Since the start of our work \citep{vohl_2021_7703943b, vohl_2021_7704065b}, graph theory has also been used on the $P \dot{P}$ diagram \citep{2022MNRAS.515.3883G,2023MNRAS.520..599G} in isolation.
-We here focus on the combined set of multi-frequency profiles and the pulsar spin parameters, whose combined information remains largely unexplored.
-We find discrete evolutionary tracks, varying from simple, single component profiles, towards diverse mixture of more complex profiles---interpreted as a mixture of pulsar classes evolution and line-of-sight impact angle towards the magnetic axis.
-We investigate how to utilise information encoded in the graph topology to predict unknown pulsars' class, and explore relations between morphology, graph locality and physical parameters.
+Since the start of our work~\citep[see][]{vohl_2021_7703943b, vohl_2021_7704065b}, graph theory has also been used on the $P \dot{P}$ diagram \citep{2022MNRAS.515.3883G,2023MNRAS.520..599G} in isolation.
+Here we focus on the combined set of multi-frequency profiles and the pulsar spin parameters, whose combined information remains largely unexplored.
+We find discrete evolutionary tracks varying from simple single-component profiles towards a diverse mixture of more complex profiles -- interpreted as a mixture of pulsar class evolution and line-of-sight impact angle towards the magnetic axis.
+We investigate how to utilise the information encoded in the graph topology to predict the class of unknown pulsars and explore relations between morphology, graph locality, and physical parameters.